SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 c.
 Give a reason if it won't be done.
 :::

+#### Replying "All done"

+If you have completed multiple tasks without requiring additional information, it is acceptable to respond with a simple "All done."
+However, be careful and use this approach **only** when the tasks are unequivocally straightforward, leaving no room for ambiguity or uncertainty.

+Make sure all tasks have been done and others can see the history of the requests.
+An URL is especially useful in these cases.

 ::: email-template
 |          |     |
 | -------- | --- |